Why Your Software Needs a Performance Testing Strategy?

 Load Testing

-Also known as ‘volume testing’ and ‘endurance testing’, this performance testing strategy is meant to test your application against increasing loads until it reaches its maximum potential.
+This performance testing strategy is meant to test your application against increasing loads until it reaches its maximum potential.
 When we say increasing loads, we mean increasing the number of transactions and concurrent users; for example – testing a mail server by opening a thousand mailboxes at the same time.

 Stress Testing

-This is another performance testing approach that checks the stability of your application but with regards to hardware resources like disk space, CPU, and memory.
+This is another performance testing approach that checks the stability of your application but with regard to hardware resources like disk space, CPU, and memory.
 The main idea behind this test is to add a large number of processes at once to determine how your system fails and recovers.

 Spike Testing